Samuel Allsopp & Sons

 Samuel Allsopp & Sons was one of the largest breweries operating in Burton upon Trent, England.
+It was revived as Allsopp's in the 2020s.

 History

 Origins

 Allsopp's origins go back to the 1740s, when Benjamin Wilson, an innkeeper-brewer of Burton, brewed beer for his own premises and sold some to other innkeepers.
 Over the next 60 years, Wilson and his son and successor, also called Benjamin, cautiously built up the business and became the town's leading brewer.
-In about 1800, Benjamin Junior took his nephew Samuel Allsopp into the business and then in 1807, following a downturn in trade because of the Napoleonic blockade, he sold his brewery to Allsopp for £7,000.
+In about 1800, Benjamin Jr took his nephew Samuel Allsopp into the business.
+In 1807, following a downturn in trade because of the Napoleonic blockade, he sold his brewery to Allsopp for £7,000.

 Allsopp struggled at first as he tried to replace the lost Baltic trade with home trade, but in 1822 he successfully copied the India Pale Ale of Hodgson, a London brewer, and business started to improve.

 Commercial success

-After Samuel's death in 1838, his sons Charles and Henry continued the brewery as Allsopp and Sons.
-In 1859 they built a new brewery near the railway station, and added a prestigious office block in 1864.
-By 1861 Allsopps was the second largest brewery after Bass.
+After Samuel's death in 1838, his sons Charles and Henry continued the brewery as Allsopp & Sons.
+In 1859, they built a new brewery near the railway station, and added a prestigious office block in 1864.
+By 1861, Allsopp's was the second-largest brewery after Bass.
 Henry Allsopp retired in 1882 and his son Samuel Charles Allsopp took over.